/ On The Couch with Mountaineer Soren Kruse Ledet

 Stepping onto the ice-field for the first time and looking out across this incredibly wild landscape of snow and ice blew me away and the idea to return with a mountaineering expedition to San Valentin was formed there and then.
 The fact that is so remote and inaccessible is definitely a major attraction.

-In July 2017 you will be guiding our expedition to Peak Lenin - the second highest mountain in the Pamir mountain range at an altitude of 7134m situated on the Tajikistan and Kyrgyzstan border.
-What are you most looking forward to on this trip?
+You have been and will be guiding our expedition to Peak Lenin - the second highest mountain in the Pamir mountain range at an altitude of 7134m situated on the Tajikistan and Kyrgyzstan border.
+What makes this trip so special to you?

 It is always exciting to be visiting a new part of the world and I hear there’s vodka and even a sauna at base camp.